 In “The Digital Workplace: How Technology is Liberating Work” we suggest that we are on an unstoppable trajectory towards location-free working.
 The world of work is changing and as the Telework Research Network’s Kate Lister suggests, “you can’t put the genie back in the bottle.”

 Going hand-in-hand with this is an increasing desire for employees to be able to use their own technology, often a personal device that they may have bought themselves, and which usually has a high degree of portability.
 These are chiefly mobile phones, tablets, notebooks and laptops.
 Some of these devices provoke a great deal of brand and general geek-like loyalty (tip – avoid spending too much time with any obsessive Mac users), and so takes on the persona of a something between a best friend and a loyal companion.
+The requirements for this portable software is even higher for field workers, as dispatch software will be linked to their devices ensuring they know exactly where they need to be and when they need to be there.

 Being outside the confines of the office and being able to define your own physical workplace – at home or on the go – also may exacerbate and accentuate this desire for an employee’s technical autonomy.